 Computation

-Although moving the origin to the bottom center results in immediately useful results from the Hough transform these results are at the computational cost of translating ever pixel of interest’s x value over half the screen width and y value to be screen height minus the pixel y value.
+Although moving the origin to the bottom center results in immediately useful results from the Hough transform, these results are at the computational cost of translating every x value of the pixels of interest over half the screen width, and y value to be screen height minus the pixel y value.

-A similar result can be found by transforming the final answer from the rho-theta from the top left corner to the rho-theta from the bottom center by this equation.
+A similar result can be obtained by transforming the final answer from the rho-theta from the top left corner to the rho-theta from the bottom center by this equation.